-Actually, beautiful, long hair don’t really need much: a regular cut, a gentle wash and the right treatment with hair conditioner and conditioner.
+Actually, beautiful, long hair doesn’t really need a lot of care: a regular cut, a gentle wash and the right treatment with hair conditioner and conditioner.
 If you then use a good brush and the right comb, you can not go wrong with care.
+However, many women can’t wait long for their hair to grow and a modern best hair extension solution comes to their aid.

 How often should you wash long hair?